Updated 24th April 2023

 7. What happens to my Membership

 You may be wondering what happens to a surrendered Membership.
 Does it go back to TRG?
 The answer is 'no'.
-In fact the is cancelled while the property to which it relates stays with the LBG Company and it will be a matter for Mr. Hannah and his fellow Directors to deal with any costs or revenues that accrue to that share of the property.
+In fact the is cancelled while the property to which it relates stays with the LBG Company and it will be a matter for the LBG Directors to deal with any costs or revenues that accrue to that share of the property.

 We recognise that this is a lengthy article.
 In simple terms, you should be able to simply surrender your Membership at no cost and minimum of hassle within 7 days.
 However, if you find you are obstructed in that process, please let us know and we will do our best to help.